Iterated Population Based Training with Task-Agnostic Restarts: Method

 Each iteration of IPBT follows the general PBT procedure in Figure~\ref{fig:pbt-overview}.
 The time-varying BO algorithm of BG-PBT is used to suggest new HPs.
 We also follow BG-PBT by starting optimization with $N_\mathrm{multiplier}$ times more networks than the population size $N$ and keeping only the best-performing $N$ after the first step.

 Efficient adjustment of the step size during an IPBT run is achieved by stopping an iteration once the performance stagnates and restarting with a larger step size.
 This raises the questions of when to start a new iteration (Section~\ref{sec:method:when}), how to reuse information from the previous one (Section~\ref{sec:method:reuse}), and how to adjust the step size (Section~\ref{sec:method:adjust_step}).
+The pseudocode of IPBT is provided in Appendix~\ref{app:pseudo}.